diskerror/UtilitiesEx/README.md

 # PHP Utilities Extension

-DEPRECATED experiments with porting PHP objects into C++.
+ABANDONDED experiments with porting PHP objects into C++.
 The PHP-CPP library is useful but does not yield the best execution times compared to Zephir for the same routines.

 *Registry* is a singleton implementing *ArrayAccess* and object access with **LIFO**, Last-In-First-Out behavior.